ThePhD/sol2/docs/source/functions.rst

 function call safety
 --------------------

-You can have functions here and on usertypes check to definitely make sure that the types passed to C++ functions are what they're supposed to be by adding a ``#define SOL_CHECK_ARGUMENTS`` before including Sol, or passing it on the command line.
+You can have functions here and on usertypes check to definitely make sure that the types passed to C++ functions are what they're supposed to be by adding a ``#define SOL_ALL_SAFETIES_ON`` before including sol, or passing it on the command line.
 Otherwise, for speed reasons, these checks are only used where absolutely necessary (like discriminating between :doc:`overloads<api/overload>`).
 See :doc:`safety<../safety>` for more information.

 .. _raw-function-note: